brighton36/CoinPost/README.md

 * Item Price fixing to major currencies
 * Extensive test to code ratio (~1:1)
 * Secure messaging framework for communicating with site users
+* Automatic time zone synchronization between browser and server-side using javascript
 * Extensive support for image assets on products
 * WYSIWYG editing for product descriptions
 * Item Categories